echoCTF/echoCTF.RED/README.md

 It is a free online service that offers a controlled environment, based on real-life systems and services, to train and sharpen your offensive and defensive security skills.
 Scan, brute-force and do whatever it takes to attack the systems and solve the real-life security scenarios to gain points.
 More information about our offline competitions visit echoCTF.com

-This project is currently under HEAVY restructure and development.
+This project is currently under HEAVY restructure and development and may not be in a _usable_ state.
+However, get in touch with us and we will let you know of the best way to proceed if you're interested in testing the platform.

 ## Project Structure
  * `ansible` => Ansible playbooks for setting up and updating the infrastructure
  * `backend` => Admin interface and commands
- * `contrib` => Various contributed materials (currently only challenges)
+ * `contrib` => Various contributed materials
  * `frontend` => User interface (what you see at https://echoctf.red/)
  * `nodejs` => Various nodejs scripts for bots and live feeds
  * `schemas` => database schema